Sunn5/attendance-recorder/README.md

 - De-duplicated attendance history: repeated submissions for the same person and timestamp are ignored.
 - CLI subcommands to list participants, inspect individual histories, render an attendance matrix, and export the raw JSON store.
 - Optional `--store` flag to work with multiple datasets or keep separate histories per team.
-- Lightweight Flask dashboard that lets you upload new exports, browse an interactive matrix, review per-person details, and view attendance trends via Chart.js.
+- Lightweight Flask dashboard that lets you upload new exports, create or switch between store files, browse an interactive matrix, review per-person details, and view attendance trends via Chart.js.
 - Included sample data (`examples/sample_attendance.csv`) to test the workflow without real submissions.
 - Ships without external dependencies for the CLI; only Flask is required when you want to run the dashboard.